 First things first – Egypt is absolutely worth visiting.
 We recently spent three weeks in the country, visiting incredible cities, archeological sites, mosques, markets and more, and loved every minute of our experience.

-We’ve already told you about what to do in Aswan and places to see in Cairo, and with this article we aim to answer a question that many wannabe Egypt travellers are probably debating – should you opt for a visa on arrival, or an Egypt eVisa?
+We’ve already told you about what to do in Aswan, places to see in Cairo and the best Cairo hotels.
+With this article, we aim to answer a question that many wannabe Egypt travellers are probably debating – should you opt for a visa on arrival, or an Egypt eVisa?

 Let’s have a look at both options, including pros and cons!